MeyerFabian/fiber/README.md

 3 Plane Slicing example, as its done in a lot of fiber tracking examples to have some anatomy reference in addition to the fibers: http://www.vtk.org/gitweb?p=VTK.git;a=blob;f=Examples/GUI/Qt/FourPaneViewer/QtVTKRenderWindows.cxx;h=3e94b312d5a5d9b3bfaacdc1f0142df09086326c;hb=HEAD

+B-Spline Generation to create fibers from points using VTK: http://www.vtkjournal.org/browse/publication/790